 The Group has investments in Metropolitan Bank & Trust Company (MBTC) and Metro Pacific Investments Corporation (MPIC) that are both accounted for under the equity method.
-The application of the equity method of accounting over these investments, particularly the determination of the Group's share in the net income of these associates and the assessment for impairment of these investments, is a key audit matter because the Group's equity in the net earnings of these associates contributed \$\text{P}19.20\$ billion, or 52.88% of the Group's consolidated net income in 2023, and the Group's investments in these associates accounted for 60.73% and 41.63% of the consolidated total noncurrent assets and consolidated total assets, respectively, of the Group as of December 31, 2023.
+The application of the equity method of accounting over these investments, particularly the determination of the Group's share in the net income of these associates and the assessment for impairment of these investments, is a key audit matter because the Group's equity in the net earnings of these associates contributed ₱22.80 billion, or 60.80% of the Group's consolidated net income in 2024, and the Group's investments in these associates accounted for 61.49% and 42.28% of the consolidated total noncurrent assets and consolidated total assets, respectively, of the Group as of December 31, 2024.

-MBTC's net income is significantly affected by its application of the expected credit loss (ECL) model in calculating the allowance for credit losses for its loans and receivables; recognition of deferred tax assets; and recoverability of goodwill.
+MBTC's net income is significantly affected by its application of the expected credit loss (ECL) model in calculating the allowance for credit losses for its loans and receivables and recoverability of goodwill.

 MBTC's application of the ECL model is significant to our audit as it involves the exercise of significant management judgment.
 Key areas of judgment include: segmenting MBTC's credit risk exposures; determining the method to estimate ECL; defining default; identifying exposures with significant deterioration in credit quality, taking into account extension of payment terms; determining assumptions to be used in the ECL model such as the counterparty credit risk rating, the expected life of the financial asset, expected recoveries from defaulted accounts and the impact of any financial support and credit enhancements extended by any party; and incorporating forward-looking information in calculating ECL.
-Meanwhile, the recognition of deferred tax assets is significant to our audit because it requires significant judgment and is based on assumptions such as availability of future taxable income and the timing of the reversal of the temporary differences that are affected by expected future market or economic conditions and the expected performance of MBTC.
 For the recoverability of goodwill, MBTC performed the impairment testing using the CGU's fair value less costs to sell (FVLCTS).
 The annual impairment test is significant to our audit because the determination of the CGU's FVLCTS requires significant judgment and is based on assumptions which are subject to a higher level of estimation uncertainty.